ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE_EVOLUTION.md

 The transformation from the initial Mermaid guide outline to the current comprehensive documentation represents a significant evolution in quality, usefulness, and project relevance.
 The changes made have:

 1. **Dramatically expanded coverage** from basic to advanced features
-2. **Added project-specific value** with sdAIgen examples throughout
+2. **Added project-specific value** with ScarySingleDocs examples throughout
 3. **Improved structure and navigation** for better user experience
 4. **Enhanced practical utility** with troubleshooting and advanced features
 5. **Created a sustainable resource** that will grow with the project

 This evolution demonstrates how technical documentation can be transformed from generic reference material into a project-specific asset that drives understanding, improves communication, and supports development workflows.

-The guide now serves not just as a Mermaid reference, but as a comprehensive tool for documenting and visualizing the sdAIgen project in all its complexity.
+The guide now serves not just as a Mermaid reference, but as a comprehensive tool for documenting and visualizing the ScarySingleDocs project in all its complexity.

 ---